MayssenBHA/Oral-Diseases-Classification/README.md

 # 🦷 Oral Disease Classification using EfficientNet

 This project focuses on detecting and classifying oral diseases from medical images using deep learning.
-After experimenting with multiple models including **ResNet18** and **Vision Transformers**, **EfficientNet** provided the best performance in terms of accuracy and generalization.
+After experimenting with multiple models including **EfficientNet** provided the best performance in terms of accuracy and generalization.

 ## 📂 Dataset